Oxlade family via Victoria

 OTHER OXLADE FAMILIES OF AUSTRALIA

-George Oxlade family of Queensland and Oxlade family of New South Wales through their son John Oxlade c1630-c1667 m Mary, dividing after John and Mary's ggg grandson William Oxlade 1819-87 m Mary Ann Colling 1826-94;
+George Oxlade family Queensland and Oxlade family Sydney NSW through their son John Oxlade c1630-c1667 m Mary, dividing after John and Mary's ggg grandson William Oxlade 1819-87 m Mary Ann Colling 1826-94; and

 Susan Rogers writes: